 A document database (sometimes referred to as a “document store” or a “document-oriented database”), is a NoSQL or non-relational database.
-But, document databases use an index to associate “keys” with “documents,” making it more efficient at retrieving data.
+However, document databases use an index to associate “keys” with “documents,” making them more efficient at retrieving data.

 Unlike relational databases, document databases are not structured with a format of rows and columns, but scale horizontally.
 A major strength of document databases is their streamlining ability, allowing developers to work more easily with data by providing the “same” document-model format being used in the application code.
 The document database is flexible, semi-structured, and evolves as the applications’ needs change.

 A document database offers excellent support for content management applications (blogs and video platforms).
 It also works well with user profiles.
 Document databases offer flexible indexing, analytics over document collections, and efficient ad hoc queries.